Stay current on your favorite topics

 As the company's portfolio expands, however, it is—like other developers— looking for cost–saving opportunities.

 Richard Wilkinson, CFO at CTP, says that investing in energy efficiency and "smart" commercial buildings is an increasingly important part of his strategy: "The numbers vary, but energy consumption and building operations are typically 20 to 30 percent of costs for real estate developers and managers— that’s a lot of money out the door and a significant hit to the environment.
 It’s also loaded with waste, waste that can be at least partially eliminated with the help of relatively cheap technologies.
-So, for us and our clients, as were’re both developers and managers, ensuring that our buildings are on the leading edge of IoT is without question.
+So, for us and our clients, as we're both developers and managers, ensuring that our buildings are on the leading edge of IoT is without question.
 The cost savings, in both energy and space utilization are huge."

 European market for industrial and logistics premises reached €14bn during the first half of 2018